 Nisha Naidoo has more than 20 years’ experience in the local and international ﬁlm and television industries.
 She holds a MBA Degree from Manchester Business School in the UK with a specialisation in the Business of Entertainment from USC School of Cinematic Arts in Los Angeles, where she studied ﬁlm ﬁnancing, distribution, marketing, new technologies and agenting with Hollywood studio and industry professionals.
 She also has a Masters of Fine Arts Degree in Film and Video Production from York University in Toronto, Canada.

 Dr Funeka Bango is a medical doctor with an extensive portfolio in treating and managing infectious diseases.
-In 2012, she received the hallmark of positive healthcare with a listing in the Mail & Guardian 200 Young South Africans for her contribution towards the ﬁght against HIV.
+In 2012, she received the hallmark of positive healthcare with a listing in the Mail & Guardian as one of the top 200 Young South Africans for her contribution towards the ﬁght against HIV.
 She is currently working towards a PhD in Health Economics with a focus on public health interventions and is passionate about equity in access to healthcare.

 Also on the boards for Ditikeni Investment Company Limited, HWB Communications, and a trustee of the Board of Social Change Assistance Trust, Deena Bosch works with OpenUp in the ActionTakers programme and assists Black Sash with its community-based monitoring programme.
 Deena is also a coordinating committee member for Reclaim the City, and previously held a senior role at the Treatment Action Campaign (TAC).